Compare Cheap Flights from Melbourne to Hanoi, Vietnam

 Departing From Melbourne

 International flights out of Melbourne Airport (MEL) depart from terminals 1 and 2.
 The fastest route to Hanoi from Melbourne is with Vietnam Airlines and Qantas.
 Either airline will get you from MEL to Hanoi (HAN) in less than 13 hours, including a stopover in Ho Chi Minh City or Hong Kong.
-Other airlines that offer cheap airfares from Melbourne to Hanoi include Air Asia, Malaysia Airlines, Singapore Airlines and Virgin Australia.
+Other airlines that offer cheap flights from Melbourne to Hanoi include Air Asia, Malaysia Airlines, Singapore Airlines and Virgin Australia.